MarikaScrepnek/2D-Maze-Game/README.md

     - This will compile the project

 ## Running the Game
-After building the project, to run the game copy and paste the command below:
+After building the project, to run the game copy and paste the command below for Mac:
   - `mvn exec:java -Dexec.mainClass="com.sfuparkingmayhem.game.Main"`
+Or copy the command below for Windows:
+  - `mvn exec:java "-Dexec.mainClass=com.sfuparkingmayhem.game.Main"`

 ## Testing
 To run tests using JUnit and Maven copy and paste the command below: